 How's your dog hudson?
 WILL YOU EVER BRING HIM TO AN EVENT?

 He's wonderful, thank you for asking!
 As I type this, he's napping and snoring, which are two of his favorite hobbies.
 As for events, maybe!
 When I do book signing events, I like to focus on talking with readers, so having Hudson there can be a little distracting.
 That being said, he loves to meet people, so we shall see.

 Do you ever do school visits?

 I do!
 And I enjoy them!
 Even the ones that start at 7am.
 I always leave a school visit with a whole new level of respect for teachers.
 How do they do it every single day?

-If you'd like me to come visit your school, do a Skype discussion with your class, or talk at your library, please email me for rates and dates.
-Thanks!
+If you'd like me to come visit your school, do a Skype discussion with your class, or talk at your library, please head over to the contact page for more information.

 I have to write a report on you and it's due TOMORROW!
 Will you tell me everything about your book and your personal life?

 First of all, as a fellow procrastinator, I commend you.
 Not everyone can do their homework the night before and get away with it, so I understand both your initial panic and your inevitable triumph.

-That being said, no, I can't help you.
+That being said, no, I cannot help you.
 You're welcome to read through some reviews on Goodreads if you need to know more about my books.
 As for me, you can absolutely peruse my About Me page, watch and read some of my interviews, or read through the rest of this FAQ.
 You're also welcome to noodle around on my blog or even on my Twitter feed.
 Everything that you need to know will be there.
 But let's be honest.
 When I was in high school, I barely did my homework, so I'm not going to do yours.

 ARE YOU EVER GOING TO WRITE A SEQUEL TO [INSERT BOOK TITLE HERE]?